- Consumer Proposals

 Certificate of Full Performance of Proposal

-A document issued by the trustee or administrator once a debtor has fully performed his or her obligations under the proposal.
+A document issued by administrator after a debtor has fully performed his or her obligations under the proposal.

 This is pre-approval to incur debt.